I’ve checked all the Amazon Black Friday deals and these are the best

 Sage the barista express espresso bean to cup coffee machine: Was £629.95, now £449, Amazon.co.uk

 On sale with nearly 30 per cent off, Sage’s barista espresso machine is a must-have for coffee lovers.
-“We loved how easy this machine was to use, and how much fun we had experimenting with making our perfect cup,” noted our review.
+“We loved how easy this machine was to use, and how much fun we had experimenting with making our perfect cup,”noted coffee expert Zoe, when she put it to the test in her review.
 Praising the machine’s clever tech, Zoe said it makes “dreamy cups of coffee with little fuss right from the get-go”.

 Russel Hobbs fresh air dehumidifier: Was £51.99, now £39.99, Amazon.co.uk

 There’s currently more than 20 per cent off this model, which was selected as the best for kitchens in our best dehumidifiers guide.
-Our tester, Rachael, said that it’s ideal for extracting any condensation that may appear during cooking and loved its ease of use and subtle size.
+Our home appliance reverier Rachael said that it’s ideal for extracting any condensation that may appear during cooking and loved its ease of use and subtle size.
 “Perfect for small spaces and rooms up to 15 square metres, this dehumidifier is so compact it will sit neatly on your shelves or sideboard without you even realising it’s there.
 Plus, it feels solid and robust,” she explained.

 Duux threesixty 2 portable smart ceramic heater: Was £119.99, now £89, Amazon.co.uk

 Temperatures are well and truly dropping, so it’s time we get prepared for the colder months ahead by investing in a quality electric heater.
 This slick and modern model from Duux is ideal for warming up a room and fighting off the winter chill – so much so that it was picked as the best overall buy in our round-up of the best electric heaters.
-Zoe said: “It was powerful enough to warm up a room of 30sqm.
+Zoe, one of our reviewers well-versed in home appliances said: “It was powerful enough to warm up a room of 30sqm.
 For less than £100, we found it to be a well-made, good-looking heater that we could use throughout the year.”
 Now it has almost 30 per cent off thanks to Amazon.

 Best tech deals